couchbase/couchbase-fluent-bit/README.md

 * main - in progress for next release (1.1.2)
   * Updated to Go 1.17.1 - this relates to the internal Watcher code layered on top of Fluent Bit.
   * Additional configuration variables now available for [Loki output and the HTTP server](https://issues.couchbase.com/browse/K8S-2354).
-  * New support for dynamically enabling output plugins via environment variables fed in from [Kubernetes labels or annotations](./tools/loki-k8s-stack/values.yaml).
+  * New support for enabling output plugins via environment variables fed in from [Kubernetes labels or annotations](./tools/loki-k8s-stack/values.yaml).
 * 1.1.1
   * Updated to Fluent Bit [1.8.7](https://www.fluentbit.io/announcements/v1.8.7/).
   * Updates to [support on-premise usage with rotated memcached logs](https://issues.couchbase.com/browse/K8S-2343).